Messybeast.Com Cat Resource Archive FAQ

 I've also observed and studied cat behaviour for around 30 years.
 That includes working with all types of cats at a rescue shelter, taming feral kittens and taking on "unhomeable" cats.
 For more detailed behavioural advice, books by Peter Neville (behaviourist), Claire Bessant (behaviourist), Bruce Fogle (vet) or Roger Tabor (biologist) are available from on-line booksellers.
 Alternatively, look for books written by members of a recognised pet behavioural body (e.g. APBC in the UK).
 Cat owners in the USA might want to look out for books by Jackson Galaxy.

 This is a world-wide list of all formally recognised breeds, plus unrecognised breeds, varieties, variants, extinct breeds, experimental breeds and a number of notable mutations and cross-breeds.
-It originated in the mid 1980s and is now maintained in association with the members of Yahoo's "newbreedcats" mailing list.
+It originated in the mid 1980s and was maintained in association with the members of Yahoo's "newbreedcats" mailing list and later with Facebook.
 It is not affiliated to any individual organisation or registry.
 The breed list is now used by many other sites, both with and without prior permission.
 Many copies found elsewhere on the web are historical versions of the list.

 Messybeast does not maintain a list of breeders.
 Breeders can be found via cat magazines and by using a search engine e.g. www.google.com.
 Not all breeds will be found in all countries.